-A Navy Dining Room But Still A Before
+Coming Along… A Navy Blue Dining Room But Still A Before:

 This is 6 weeks ago…

-Now we have our navy dining room, but it’s far from finished!
+Here we are living with our navy dining room, but far from finished!
 This navy blue grasscloth wallpaper gave it a beautiful start.
 I LOVE the texture – grasscloth is like fabric on walls.

-My overall goal for this room was simply for everything to be pretty for your eyeballs, but practical for dem kids.
-Seriously!
-And because our dining room was now a dark navy dining room, I also wanted to incorporate lots of white to let the light bounce around.
-After the first week of lots of ideas, I nailed down a navy dining room moodboard.
+My overall goal was for everything to be pretty for your eyeballs, but practical for ‘dem kids!
+Because it is a dark blue dining room, I also wanted to incorporate lots of white to let the light bounce around.

 How Our Navy Dining Room Came Together

 To elevate the room while still keeping it casual, we used the rattan arm chairs from Serena & Lily for our end chairs, with a tailored cushion in a high performance fabric (wipable! washable!).
 I love that the brass end caps on the bottom tie into the chandelier in this room.
-Mixed with the navy walls, the chairs are a subtle nod to the beachy vibe of this room.
+They are pleasantly comfortable – they would make a good desk chair too.

 After choosing such pretty end chairs, we wanted our kids’ chairs to contrast but have the same vibe.
-These wooden white Bentwood chairs are lightweight so the kids can pull them out for themselves.
-I had to go on a hunt to find these in wood (metal wouldn’t tie into all the natural textures), but I succeeded.
+These wooden white Bentwood chairs are wood and lightweight so the kids can pull them out for themselves.
 Amazon, of ALL the places!
 You want to pick wood over metal to keep the authentic feel.

 Grounding the Space

-On Instagram I shared with you all this Serena and Lily outdoor party bar with ice bins we found on cragislist, sitting under their Bar Harbor Bone Inlay Mirror.
-You can read more about the bar discovery here.
+On Instagram I shared with you all this Serena and Lily outdoor party bar with ice bins we found on cragislist.
+I put it under their Bar Harbor Bone Inlay Mirror.
 I love the woven texture on the side!